Presented by The Battery Network 2026 Title Sponsor

 Electronics Refurbishment & Digital Equity

-See how donated electronics are refurbished and redistributed to low-income households and nonprofits, closing the loop on e-waste while bridging the digital divide.
+An electronics recycler and Battery Network program participant — see how donated electronics are refurbished and redistributed to low-income households and nonprofits, closing the loop on e-waste while bridging the digital divide.

 Note: This agenda is preliminary and subject to change.
 Speakers and session details are continuously updated as confirmations come in.